GodotVR/godot_arcore/README.md

 This repository contains the source code for the Godot ARCore plugin.

+> **NOTE** This plugin currently does not yet work or pass CI.
+> This requires upstream changes to be merged in both Godot and Godot-cpp
+> and finishing toughes in this repository.
+> Help to get this over the finish line would be greatly appreciated.

 ## License

 - This project is released under the MIT license.